Arunachalam-S-7/CodSoft/README.md

-Welcome to our Python GUI Projects repository!
+Welcome to my Python GUI Projects repository!
 Here, you'll find three exciting projects built using Python GUI:

 1. Todolist using Python GUI
 Stay organized and manage your tasks efficiently with our Todolist application.
 Add, delete, and track your tasks with ease through a simple and intuitive graphical user interface.